-For the year ended December 26, 2020, our effective tax rate was 19.1% compared to 23.4% for the prior year period.
+For the year ended December 25, 2021, our effective tax rate was 23.8% compared to 19.1% for the prior year period.
+In 2021, our effective tax rate was primarily impacted by state and foreign income taxes and interest expense.
 In 2020, our effective tax rate was primarily impacted by the agreement with the U.S Internal Revenue Service on our Advanced Pricing Agreement (APA), other audit resolutions, and state and foreign income taxes and interest expense.
-In 2019, our effective tax rate was primarily impacted by state and foreign income taxes and interest expense.

-Net Gain on Sale of Equity Investments
+Gain on Sale of Equity Investment

-In the fourth quarter of 2020 we received contingent proceeds of \$2.1 million from the 2019 sale of Hu-Friedy resulting in the recognition of an additional after-tax gain of \$1.6 million.
+In the third quarter of 2021 we received contingent proceeds of \$9.8 million from the 2019 sale of Hu-Friedy resulting in the recognition of an additional after-tax gain of \$7.3 million.
+We also received contingent proceeds in 2020 of \$2.1 million resulting in the recognition of